agilecustoms/release/docs/semantic-release.md

 ## Presets

-semantic-release itself depends on [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) library to analyze commit messages and generate release notes.
+Semantic-release itself depends on a [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) library to analyze commit messages and generate release notes.
 There are ~10 presets available named `conventional-changelog-{preset}`.
 By default, semantic-release uses [angular](https://www.npmjs.com/package/conventional-changelog-angular) (10M weekly downloads).
-The next popular alternative is [conventionalcommits](https://www.npmjs.com/package/conventional-changelog-conventionalcommits) (6M weekly downloads).
+Alternative gaining popularity is [conventionalcommits](https://www.npmjs.com/package/conventional-changelog-conventionalcommits) (6M weekly downloads).
+With conventionalcommits you have more flexibility on commit types and release sections (see examples below)

 To use non-default preset, you need:
-1) set desired preset in `@semantic-release/commit-analyzer` plugin (more details below)
+1) set desired preset in `@semantic-release/commit-analyzer` plugin (see example below)
 2) add npm dependency via `npm_extra_deps` input in `agilecustoms/publish` action (see example below)

 Here is the summary of the [angular](https://github.com/angular/angular/blob/main/contributing-docs/commit-message-guidelines.md) preset: